IL2HorusTeam/il2fb-mission-parser/docs/parsers/target.rst

 ``targets`` key.
 The value is a list of dictionaries.
 Each dictionary represents a single target.

-There are 8 different types of targets and 3 types of targer priorities.
+There are 8 different types of targets and 3 types of target priorities.
 Some different types of targets have identical sets of parameters.

 .. contents::